Traveling to Rancho Cacachilas

 There is shuttle bus transportation from Cabo San Lucas International Airport to La Paz.
 We provide all of our confirmed guests with a private shuttle van to Rancho Cacachilas from La Paz.
 Our staff will meet you at the Rancho Cacachilas Administrative Office, the La Paz bus station, or your La Paz hotel, to then drive you to Rancho Cacachilas.

 Getting Here For Local Visitors or if you’re already in BCS:

 From La Paz - Arrange your Rancho Cacachilas free shuttle to the ranch when you book multiday tour.

 From El Sargento - Meet at our Rancho Cacachilas Mountain and Bike Hub in town.
 From there we offer free shuttle transportation to the private, gated Rancho Cacachilas complex, for guided day or multi-day tours.
-New for 2019 - unguided day trip access to our Rancho Cacachilas biking and hiking trail system is available on the weekends.
 Contact us to learn more and book your trip!

 When is the best time of year to go?

 Winter season in the Northern Hemisphere, is the best time of year to visit Baja.
 November through April offers the best weather for visiting Baja California Sur due to cooler temperatures and limited rainfall.
 October and May are early and late season and offer the lowest crowds.
 December and January is peak tourism season here.
 Rancho Cacachilas is open from October 1 to May 31st, for day and multiday tours, workshops and special retreats.
 We are closed to guests June 1 - September 30.

 The warm season lasts approximately from May 26 to October 3, with an average daily high temperature above 93°F. The cool season lasts approximately from December 1 to February 25, with an average daily high temperature below 79°F.